GDevWeb/DVD-Collection-App/README.md

 ### More informations

-"For a more detailed look into the project's planning, a full breakdown of the user stories, and technical specifications, please see the project's documentation folder: [Project Documentation](https://docs.google.com/document/d/10zKXndq1wtxycy4joiCV-QbeKhAbweyKACKm5GN5HqI/edit?tab=t.y4fft1ntncqb#heading=h.iu58cumrm13o)"
+For a more detailed look into the project's planning, a full breakdown of the user stories, and technical specifications, please see the project's documentation folder: [Project Documentation](https://docs.google.com/document/d/10zKXndq1wtxycy4joiCV-QbeKhAbweyKACKm5GN5HqI/edit?tab=t.y4fft1ntncqb#heading=h.iu58cumrm13o)

 ---